 If you're looking for a simple and easy breakfast that's as spooky as it is festive, look no further.
 With just 2 ingredients and a few minutes of effort, you can have a delicious breakfast that ignites a fright at the table.

-While we don't eat canned cinnamon rolls often, they are almost always finding their way into our shopping carts (especially is I shop with my husband and kids).
+While we don't eat canned cinnamon rolls often, they are almost always finding their way into our shopping carts.
 We like to keep them on hand for busy weekends or turn them into something creative like these zombie guts cinnamon rolls.

 🍴 Recipe Tips